 Jonathan (Jon) Carpenter has served as our Chief Executive Officer since July 2022 and was our Chief Financial Officer and Treasurer from November 2021 to July 2022.
 Mr. Carpenter previously served as Chief Financial Officer of Publishers Clearing House, a direct marketing and media company, from June 2016 until November 2021.
 Prior to Publishers Clearing House, he served in divisional CFO roles for Nielsen Company, Sears Holdings and NBC Universal.
 He began his career with General Electric in the GE Financial Management Program.
 Mr. Carpenter holds a bachelor's degree in economics from the University of Vermont.
+He has been nominated by the Board for election as a Class II director at the 2024 Annual Meeting.

 David Algranati has served as our Chief Innovation Officer since August 2022.
 Dr. Algranati was our Chief Product Officer from May 2019 to August 2022 and our Senior Vice President, Product Management from January 2016 to May 2019.
-He previously served as Senior Vice President, Product Innovation and Custom Research at Rentrak Corporation from July 2011 until our merger with Rentrak in January 2016.
+He previously served as Senior Vice President, Product

+Innovation and Custom Research at Rentrak Corporation from July 2011 until our merger with Rentrak in January 2016.
 Prior to Rentrak, he held various roles with Simmons Market Research and Experian.
 Dr. Algranati holds a bachelor's degree in political science from The George Washington University, master's degrees in statistics and public policy from Carnegie Mellon University, and a doctorate in statistics and public policy from Carnegie Mellon University.